canonical/checkbox/docs/tutorial/writing-tests/test-plan.rst

 them.
 If this is the case then ``exclusions`` are the way to go.

-For example, the ``network_speed`` test that we have in our test plan may be expansive to run, we can create a new test plan with it excluded as follows:
+For example, the ``network_speed`` test that we have in our test plan may be expensive to run, we can create a new test plan with it excluded as follows:

 .. code-block::